 - Vegetable oil for frying

 - 230ml water

 - 1 tablespoon salt

 Without peeling, wash the potatoes and boil well.
-Cut a piece from the end of the cod ( about 1/3 of the filet) and simmer for 15 minutes.
+Cut a piece from the end of the cod (about 1/3 of the filet) and simmer for 15 minutes.
 Reserve the water.
-Peel the potatoes while still warm and put in a mixer with garlic, lemon juice and one glass of the water used to boil the cod.
+Peel the potatoes while still warm and put into a mixer with the garlic, lemon juice and one glass of the water used to boil the cod.
 Mix until creamy.
 In a deep plate, mix the water and flour to make the batter.
 Cut the remaining cod into pieces and dip them in the batter.
 Fry in a non-stick frying pan with plenty of oil.
 Serve the cod with the aliada and boiled beetroots.